peteroupc/MailLib/docs/PeterO.Mail.MediaType.md

     public string TopLevelType { get; }

-Gets the name of this media type's top-level type (such as "text" or "audio").
+Gets the name of this media type's top-level type (such as "text" in "text/plain", or "audio" in "audio/basic").
+The resulting string will be in lowercase letters.

 <b>Returns:</b>